cosmos72/gomacro/doc/quasiquote.md

 While the above looks somewhat complicated, it changes very little from one case to the other, and it is actually the **implementation** of quasiquote, not its output!

-Such implementation depends on `ast2.Ast` and related functions, but it would be a part of the interpreter itself - which already has such dependency - while macroexpanded source code would remain free of such dependencies.
+Such implementation depends on `ast2.Ast` and related functions, but it will be part of the interpreter itself - which already has such dependency - while macroexpanded source code would remain free of such dependencies.

 It seems this second approach only has advantages... the only evident disadvantage is the lack